KirstenPrest/encompass-website/_posts/2025-07-02-alea-blog-post.md

 > I’m back to being Amma.
 Back to being a carer.
 Back to reality, our reality, and honestly, there’s no place I’d rather be.

+If you would like to hear more about Alea's lived experience - check out her [podcast](https://www.podbean.com/ea/pb-9cphm-18e70b4).